maegul/ResChapter/our-first-web-page.md

 * Nonetheless, go to `http://www.w3schools.com/tags/`  \(the first quick reference you should use for anything for making web pages\) and look through the elements there.
 * Try to use some of them in your page.
 Some suggestions are: `<input>, <em>, <code>` and `<img>` \(which will require a picture file to work\).
+* Generally feel free to add your own stuff.
+In fact, please hack the frack our of your web page!!

 ---